We invite all to Worship, Pray, and Evangelize as we love and serve the Lord

-- Create awarness material such as bulletin information and posters
+- Create awareness material such as bulletin information and posters

 - Blessings for expectant mothers

-- Provided baby models to the parish for use in class and for using in church to support Adopt a Baby program.
+- Provided baby models to the parish for use in class and for use in church to support Adopt a Baby program.

 There is so much need to help everyone discover the dignity God has given them.
 It is our hope that we can continue to provide support and love for everyone in our community.
 We would love your help!

 Services provided to the sick and elderly of the Parish include weekly home, hospital and nursing home visits.
 These services are provided by a dedicated group of trained volunteers.
 The volunteers also arrange for visits by the parish priests for the administration of the Sacraments.
 Additionally, the Parish has a very active Stephen Ministry program.
 This program provides training that prepares volunteers to minister on a one-to-one basis to those who are going through a personal crisis.
 Contact: Rose Rasche at 812-482-1805, ext.
 122

 Bereavement meals are hosted by the parishioners of St. Joseph Church and are held in the Parish Center.
 The family is responsible for arranging to have the meal catered.
 The co-chairperson of one of the committees will call their list of volunteers for desserts and/or to help at the bereavement meal.
 If anyone would like to volunteer to help or make a dessert find more information by clicking here.